yanyongyu/githubkit/docs/index.md

 ## Version Changes

-GitHubKit is currently not stable and may have breaking changes in the future.
-GitHubKit uses the **minor** version number for breaking changes and the **patch** version number for bug fixes or enhancements.
+githubkit is currently not stable and may have breaking changes in the future. githubkit uses the **minor** version number for breaking changes and the **patch** version number for bug fixes or enhancements.

-Note that GitHubKit uses [GitHub's official openapi schema](https://github.com/github/rest-api-description) to generate apis and models.
+Note that githubkit uses [GitHub's official openapi schema](https://github.com/github/rest-api-description) to generate apis and models.
 This aims to keep the APIs and models up-to-date.
 You may occasionally encounter **breaking changes** like model names or model field types changing when upgrading githubkit.
 This is due to **upstream github schema changes** and githubkit can not control this.

 !!! warning